Mega Menu

 There are two common types of liquor regulatory systems in the United States: open states and control states.
 If you want to get into the business of selling alcoholic beverages, you’ll need to understand the rules governing the sale of alcohol in the state where you want to operate.
 Knowing whether you operate in a control or open state is the first place to start.

 In open states, private businesses are allowed to buy and sell alcohol according to state laws, while other states control the distribution and/or sale of alcohol (wine, spirits, and beer).
 These are known as control states.
-In this guide, you will learn a little more about a control state, the differences between control states, and their advantages and disadvantages.
+In this guide, you will learn more about a control state, the differences between control states, and their advantages and disadvantages.

 What Is a Liquor State Control State?

 The power to control alcoholic beverages was transferred to individual states after the United States abolished Prohibition in 1933, which prohibited importing, transporting, and selling alcoholic beverages such as beer and wine.
+As a result, there is wide variation.
+For example, getting a liquor license in California is much different than in Pennsylvania.

-As a result, two types of alcohol regulation solutions have been adopted by states: those that delegate control over the sale and distribution of alcohol to local governments and those that allow sales by private retailers entirely.
+Two types of alcohol regulation solutions have been adopted by states: those that delegate control over the sale and distribution of alcohol to local governments and those that allow sales by private retailers entirely.
 States with a monopoly or complete control over the distribution and sale of alcohol are called control states or Alcoholic Beverage Control (ABC) states.

 In control states, a government agency usually runs the wholesale operation of the system.
 It then either delivers the products to private off-premise retailers or, in most control state systems, the state also owns the off-premise retail function of the system.
 Across all controlled states, the state sets the minimum price for each product, which sets the price for the consumer.
 In total, there are 17 controlled states versus 33 open states.